-Wholesale Energy Pricing UK sets the baseline for electricity bills.
-Suppliers don’t just buy power on the spot, most of it is secured in advance through futures contracts, a process known as hedging.
-This helps smooth out volatility and keep supply predictable, but when wholesale costs rise, households and businesses eventually feel it.
+UK wholesale energy pricing changes every day and sets the baseline for electricity bills.
+Most suppliers don’t buy all their power on the spot; they secure much of it in advance through futures contracts, a process known as hedging.
+That helps keep supply predictable and limits volatility, but when wholesale costs rise, households and businesses still feel it.
 If you want a deeper dive into how hedging works, see this guide from Simply Switch.

-Alongside futures, the UK also runs a day-ahead electricity market where suppliers bid in half-hourly auctions.
-Prices here can swing sharply, especially when gas sets the marginal cost or when renewables flood the grid.
-These wholesale electricity prices feed directly into tariffs such as Octopus Agile, making them visible to consumers in real time.
+Alongside those long-term contracts, the UK also runs a day-ahead electricity market where suppliers bid in half-hourly auctions.
+Prices here can move sharply, especially when gas sets the marginal cost or when renewables flood the grid.
+These wholesale prices feed directly into tariffs such as Octopus Agile, making them visible to consumers in real time.

-On this page you’ll find graphs, historical trends, and daily updated data.
+On this page you’ll find live graphs, historical trends, and data updated every day.
 You can also download wholesale pricing CSV files to run your own analysis.

 What You’ll Learn On This Page